marinebon/condition-reports/README.md

 produce continuously up-to-date reports like those of the NMS Specific Condition Report Questions (SCRQs).

+Although unrelated examples may be included, the regional focus of this particular repo is on the Florida Key National Marine Sanctuary.

 A similar experiment is ongoing for the Channel Islands over at [ioos-eco/cinms-cr](https://github.com/ioos-eco/cinms-cr).

 ----------------------------------